chrisbrowneanu/ENGN2225/content.md

 *A tool for establishing design priorities.*

-#### Overview

 The pair-wise analysis is a simple tool to rank competing design requirements.
 Each requirement is tabulated for importance using a binary comparison.
 This will help your understanding of which requirements are more important than others.

+***Note - we will cover the Pairwise analysis a little in week 4.
+Facilitators should concentrate on the other two topics, as this is assumed knowledge***

 #### Core resources

 *  Dym, C.L., P. Little, E.J.
 Orwin and R.E.
 Spjut, 2009.
-Engineering Design - A Project-Based Introduction, Third ed., John Wiley & Sons. [pages 60-62 provide an example of a pairwise using a ladder as an example](http://eng.anu.edu.au/courses/ENGN2225/course-files/readings/wk04-Dym_Pairwise.pdf) [PDF, 3 pages]
+Engineering Design - A Project-Based Introduction, Third ed., John Wiley & Sons. [pages 60-62 provide an example of a pairwise using a ladder as an example](http://eng.anu.edu.au/courses/ENGN2225/course-files/core_resources/wk04-Dym_Pairwise.pdf) [PDF, 3 pages]

-** Further Resources **
+#### Further resources

-*  [Dym, C.L., et al. Rank ordering engineering designs: pairwise comparison charts and Borda counts in Research in Engineering Design November 2002, Volume 13, Issue 4, pp 236-242](http://link.springer.com.virtual.anu.edu.au/article/10.1007/s00163-002-0019-8#) ([Download PDF, 7 pages](http://eng.anu.edu.au/courses/ENGN2225/course-files/readings/wk04-Dym_RankOrdering.pdf) *Note that this also introduces a more complicated idea of group aggregation of separate rankings*
+*  [Dym, C.L., et al. Rank ordering engineering designs: pairwise comparison charts and Borda counts in Research in Engineering Design November 2002, Volume 13, Issue 4, pp 236-242](http://link.springer.com.virtual.anu.edu.au/article/10.1007/s00163-002-0019-8#) ([Download PDF, 7 pages](http://eng.anu.edu.au/courses/ENGN2225/course-files/further_resources/wk04-Dym_RankOrdering.pdf) *Note that this also introduces a more complicated idea of group aggregation of separate rankings*

 ### Technical Performance Measures

 *A tool for benchmarking designs against the design priorities.*

-#### Overview

 A technical performance measure becomes the key to understanding whether or not our design meets or exceeds the requirements, and competing products.
 Setting the TPMs or 'metrics' allows us to compare designs against a common scale.

 #### Core resources

 *  Blanchard, B.S., W.J.
 Fabrycky, Systems Engineering and Analysis, Fifth ed.
 Pearson, New Jersey, 2011.
-[Chapter 3.6, pp96-100](http://eng.anu.edu.au/courses/ENGN2225/course-files/readings/wk04-Blanchard_TPM.pdf) [PDF, 5 pages]
+[Chapter 3.6, pp96-100](http://eng.anu.edu.au/courses/ENGN2225/course-files/core_resources/wk04-Blanchard_TPM.pdf) [PDF, 5 pages]
 *Glossary for that reading..
 MTBF is Mean Time Before Failure, MTBM is Mean Time Before Maintenance, LCC is Life-Cycle Cost.*

-** Further Resources **
+#### Further resources

 *  [INCOSE Technical Measurement Guide](http://www.incose.org/ProductsPubs/pdf/TechMeasurementGuide_2005-1227.pdf) *Read especially ยง3.2.3 (pp10-11) and Figure 3.3 (p16) for examples*.